 How VPN Works:

-It’s an advanced tech which offers encryption.
-VPN does almost the same behaviour as Tor.
-VPN first connect you with its own server as you picked.
+VPN does almost the same behavior as Tor.
+It’s an advanced tech that offers encryption.
+VPN first connects you with its server as you picked.
 Once you have joined, it will drive all the internet through that tunnel.

 As the Tor process, VPN does almost the same thing.
-It will drive your internet traffic through a different layer, but in the case of the VPN, it will be encrypted with encryption.
+It will drive your internet traffic through a different layer, but in the VPN case, it will be encrypted with encryption.

-Example: If you hit “facebook.com” when you connected to VPN service, it will wrap this request with encryption protocol and look like this “%^HgyE^rH*$3$” and then send to the Facebook server.
-VPN provides 256bit encryption which is also known as military-grade encryption; nobody ever finds out what was that.
+Example: If you hit “facebook.com” when you connect to VPN service, it will wrap this request with encryption protocol and look like this “%^HgyE^rH*$3$” and then send it to the Facebook server.
+VPN provides 256bit encryption, also known as military-grade encryption; nobody ever finds out what that was.

 Features Of VPN:

-VPN comes with some of the great features if you are using some trustworthy VPN provider.
+VPN comes with some great features if you use a trustworthy VPN provider.
 Otherwise, it’s a significant risk.
 Many fake VPN providers are involved in hacking user data.

 - 256 Bit Encryption protocols